jingwei87/freqanalysis/README.md

 The attack is running under Linux (e.g., Ubuntu 14.04) with a C++ compiler (e.g., g++).
 To run the attack program, you need to install/compile the following dependencies.

 - Libssl API: run the command `sudo apt-get install libssl-dev`.
-- Snappy compression library: run the command `sudo apt-get install libsnappy`.
+- Snappy compression library: run the command `sudo apt-get install libsnappy-dev`.
 - [Google Leveldb](https://github.com/google/leveldb): a version of 1.20 is provided in `util/`
 - [fs-hasher](http://tracer.filesystems.org/fs-hasher-0.9.4.tar.gz): a version
 	of 0.9.4 is provided in `util/`